Background of the ELEVATE Project

 Larger companies and especially industrial companies, despite the fact that they have a huge need of staff, find it easier to attract workers and staff as they are able to offer e.g. child care facilities, flexible working hours, job rotation, part time contracts, home office solutions, flexible retirement schemes etc. which increase the attraction as an employer.

-For smaller companies (which care for about 99% of Europe’s economy) it is much more difficult as so far, all these attractions and benefits could not be provided.
+For smaller companies (which are respfor about 99% of Europe’s economy) it is much more difficult as so far, all these attractions and benefits could not be provided.
 What remains for these companies is to wait for political decisions, public investments and support which in front of the time needed for such decisions and investments and the urgency of the problem behind is probably not the best and for sure not the only way.

 For this reason, we find it most urgent to provide practical and pragmatic solutions for SMEs in Europe which take into consideration the dedicated potentials of a single SME in its business environment, identify these potentials and lever them for a company specific problem solution.